herenali/CSC207ProjectRepo/accessibility-report.md

        - this would allow program to adapt better to suit the users' needs and avoid any potential challenges with using the program, such as eyesight issues/sensitivity or limited mobility; for example, users with visual impairments can increase the text size while users who find bright screens distracting can switch to dark mode
        - future plans for the program also includes providing speech-to-text option to make the system more accessible to the diverse population
    - **Simple and Intuitive Use**
-       - layout of chats is organized with current chat open taking up most of the screen, with a side bar to select other chats and buttons on top for various other features; this simple layout keeps the focus on the conversations while making navigation user-friendly
+       - layout of chats is organized with current chat open taking up most of the screen, with a sidebar to select other chats and buttons on top for various other features; this simple layout keeps the focus on the conversations while making navigation user-friendly
        - similar layout to other messaging services makes it more intuitive for those who have used them in the past and minimizes the learning curve
-       - limited buttons with clear labels (eg. 'send' 'new chat', 'profile') simplify user interface and makes it easy to complete tasks
+       - limited buttons with clear labels (e.g. 'send' 'new chat', 'profile') simplify user interface and makes it easy to complete tasks
    - **Perceptible Information**
-       - has different colours for buttons/text input boxes, seperating them from plain text (messages); this helps users distinguish between interactive elements and non-interactive ones more easily
+       - has different colours for buttons/text input boxes, separating them from plain text (messages); this helps users distinguish between interactive elements and non-interactive ones more easily
        - buttons to confirm or submit change are a different colour (blue) than the other buttons (white), making them easier to identify for users
        - contrast between light background colours and dark text colours makes it easily legible and ensures readability for users with poor vision
    - **Tolerance for Error**